scrabbletank/farhome-rules/monstroustreasure.md

 ___
 ***Monstrous Resistance.*** This creature gains 2 Superior dice when saving against effects that cause Charm, Fear, or Sleep.

-***Flying.*** This creature can use its movement to fly, Hovering in place if ending their turn in the air.
+***Flying.*** This creature can fly and hover in place.
+If this creature is grappled or restrained it plummets from the air.

 ***Spellcaster.*** The Harpy Sorcerer has 2 proficiency with Arcane spells.
 They are a 4th level spellcaster with 14 mana and can cast the following spells: _Static Shock_, _Call Lightning_, _Slowfield_, _Lightning Bolt_.